felixrieseberg/Ghost-Updater-Azure/readme.md

 ## Ghost Updater for Microsoft Azure
 Microsoft Azure allows a one-click installation of the popular blogging platform Ghost, but there's currently no integrated update option.
-This tool automatically upgrades Ghost running on Azure Websites in a few clicks.
+This desktop app automatically upgrades Ghost running on Azure Web Apps (formerly known as Azure Websites) in a few clicks.
 It is being maintained by members of the Microsoft DX team with :heart: for Ghost!

 ***Latest version known to update without errors: 0.6.4***